ItalyStrap/theme-json-generator/README.md

 ```

 This way allows us to avoid syntax errors when writing CSS properties manually.
-In case there is no value with the slug we need the object will throw a `\RuntimeException::class`, useful for
+In case there is no value with the slug we use, the object will throw a `\RuntimeException::class`, useful for
 future refactoring of the theme style.

 Here an example for `fontSize` and `fontFamily`: